How To Use Your Xbox One Controller on your PC

 For some, a controller is the only way to play games.
-If you’re not of the keyboard and mouse generation, or just don’t like it then a controller is the only way to go.
-There are hundreds of third-party controllers on the market but if you have an Xbox, you can use your Xbox One controller on your PC.
+If you’re not of the keyboard and mouse generation, or just don’t like how floaty a mouse can feel and how rigid keyboard controls can feel, then a controller is the only way to go.
+There are hundreds of third-party controllers on the market, but if you have an Xbox, you can use your Xbox One controller on your PC.

 Given that Microsoft owns both Xbox and Windows 10, it isn’t surprising that the two play nicely together.
-Microsoft is actively bringing them closer with UWP apps, Xbox mode in Windows 10 and upgrades to the Xbox that will make it play nicely with Windows.
-Including the XInput API into Windows core helps too.
+Microsoft is aware that a lot of people prefer to use a controller even when they aren’t playing on a console, and they’re actively bringing Xbox and Windows closer with UWP apps, Xbox mode in Windows 10, and upgrades to the Xbox that will make it play nicely with Windows.
+Including the XInput API into Windows core helps, too.

-Both wired and wireless Xbox One controllers will work on a Windows PC.
+Both wired and wireless Xbox One controllers will work on a Windows PC, so even if you only have one or the other, you’re still good to try this out.

 Use an Xbox One controller on a PC